amrinder-bajwa/Lending_Club/README.md

 # Lending Club Case Study
-> The purpose of this case study is to find out the main driving factors behind loan defaults.
-The analysis is done on about 40k loans issue between 2007 - 2011 by the Consumer Finance Company.
+> The purpose of this case study is to find out the main driving factors behind loan defaults using the Exploratory Data Analysis (EDA) in Python.
+The analysis is done on about 40k loans issued between 2007 - 2011 by the Consumer Finance Company.

 ## Table of Contents